0b1-k/humble-roots-project-lua/README.md

 ***InfluxDB***

-The Humble Roots Project logs all sensor data to (influxdb)[https://influxdata.com/time-series-platform/influxdb/].
+The Humble Roots Project logs all sensor data to [influxdb](https://influxdata.com/time-series-platform/influxdb/).
 Once influxdb is installed, create a 'sensors' database and enable influxdb logging in ./config/config.json.

 ***Grafana***

 The Humble Roots Project uses Grafana to plot sensor data.
+Enable it in ./config/config.json.
 Once Grafana is installed, configure it to use the influxdb instance previously installed and import the Humble Roots Project dashboard from ./dashboard/grafana/Lab.json.

 ***smsd***

-The Humble Roots Project relies on (smsd)[http://smstools3.kekekasvi.com/] to send and receive SMS notifications if enabled.
+The Humble Roots Project relies on [smsd](http://smstools3.kekekasvi.com/) to send and receive SMS notifications if enabled.
 Once smsd is installed, enable it in ./config/config.json.